bougueil/georedi/README.md

 An Elixir / Nif cache for geolocation addresses

-geolocation data are stored in a Kd-tree see
+geolocation data are stored in a Kd-tree.

 ## Example
   iex>